 Voice-hearing in people who don’t need psychiatric care

 Many people who hear voices live well with their experiences without ever needing mental health support.
-In the video slider, you can find both a short animation about the latest research in this field and a short talk from leading expert Emmanuelle Peters.
+Watch this short animation to find out more about the latest research in this field.